-Chapel Haven Schleifer Center is pleased to announce a two-day virtual workshop series exploring two topics: Internet Safety and Sexuality geared to adults with special needs and their families.
+Chapel Haven Schleifer Center hosted a two-day virtual workshop series exploring two topics: Internet Safety and Sexuality geared to adults with special needs and their families.

 - Develop friendships and emotional and sexual relationships where they can love and be loved, and begin and end a relationship as they choose;